top of page

 Chou or Pongee

-Originating in Han Dynasty (202 BC — 220 AD), Chou has been the most common Chinese silk fabric as clothing material, with a tight texture and soft quality.
+Originating in the Han Dynasty (202 BC — 220 AD), Chou has been the most common Chinese silk fabric as clothing material, with a tight texture and soft quality.

 Chinese Silk Chou of the Qing Dynasty (1636 — 1912) With Embroideries